stefanbuttigieg/termx-quick-start/keycloak/README.md

 - Goto “Realm Settings” -> “User registration” tab
 - Assign “termx-client: editor” role (or any other suitable role).
 This role(s) will be added to user automatically after user registration (first login).

+# Default timeout
+The default timeout of the token in Keycloak is 5 min.
+You may want to reconfigure this value.
+- Open TermX realm and goto “Realm Settings”
+- Open “Tokens” tab and change "Access Token Lifespan" to a longer period.
+- Open “Sessions” tab and change "SSO Session Idle" to at least twice as long as "Access Token Lifespan".

 # Troubleshooting

 - Validate the status of TermX server